 June 2018 – June 2019.
 14k hits a day.
 1385% increase in daily traffic. (cannot update analytics, website sold)

-Please Note: These are the results of topically relevant links, in combination with a lot of new content and social signals, compounded over time.
+Please Note: These are the results of topically relevant links, in combination with a lot of new content, compounded over time.

 I hope this gives you an insight into what is possible with consistent link-building and patience.